onedebos/beat-the-chain/SUPABASE_SETUP.md

 # Supabase Setup Instructions

-Follow these steps to set up Supabase for your Beat the Chain game:
+Follow these steps to set up Supabase for your Proof of Speed game:

 ## 1. Create a Supabase Project